TransparentEdge/docs/security/bot-mitigation.md

 ### Advanced Configuration

 For scenarios that go beyond what the dashboard supports, you can configure BotM directly in VCL.
-This overrides any thresholds set in the dashboard.
 Note that you still need to enable BotM for the site.

+There are three ways to do this:

+* **`TCDN-BM-Action` header** - apply an action using the thresholds configured in the dashboard.
+* **`botm_analyze` subroutine** - run the assessment yourself and decide the action from the resulting score and flags.
+Use this for custom thresholds or logic.
+This is the recommended approach.
+* **`TCDN-BM-Action` header with overrides** - apply an action using the thresholds configured in VCL.

 #### Basic Usage